harness/developer-hub/docs/platform/2_Delegates/install-delegates/docker-delegate-to-ecs-fargate.md

 ## Deploy a delegate to Amazon Fargate

 Use the following steps to deploy a delegate to an Amazon Fargate cluster.
-This process requires an immutable delegate.
+This process requires a delegate with an immutable image.
+For more information, go to [Delegate image types](/docs/platform/Delegates/delegate-concepts/delegate-image-types).

 ### Create the cluster